gnuradio/gr-cuda/README.md

-# gr-cuda_buffer
+# gr-cuda
-gr-cuda_buffer OOT module to accompany the ngsched changes
+gr-cuda OOT module to accompany the ngsched changes